This AT-AT Driver action figure was released in

 Hasbro gave the figure 14 points of articulation and included

-Here is what we noticed when we took a closer look at the Clone Trooper:
+Here is what we noticed when we took a closer look at the figure:

-- This AT-AT Driver was available in 2010 in a 3-pack titled "Imperial Set" together with a Tie Fighter Pilot and Bounty Hunter 4-Lom
+- This AT-AT Driver was available in a 3-pack titled "Imperial Set" as a Target exclusive in 2011

 - The helmet fits well over the head, but it is a little bit too short in the back and so the neck and some hair is exposed